filopedraz/carlitos/README.md

 ### How to create the correct MCP configuration file?

-Better if you ask Filippo... or check out this video.
+Better if you ask Filippo...
 In order to quickly integrate with all the providers, the easiest and quickest solution it's to use Composio.
 Composio exposes a MCP server for each of the providers.

 ### Which integrations does Carlitos support right now?